OneMadGypsy/simple-cli/README.md

 ## Theme Ideas:

 >Here are a few alternate themes that can be copy/pasted over lines 29 through 34.
 I don't take the below themes very seriously, They are provided more so you can understand how each property affects the appearance, and easily make a theme that you like.
+Themes, in general, were never intended to be a feature.
+The way I programmed this unintentionally made it very simple to change the appearance.
+Due to it's simplicity I decided to share the method.
 If you create an interesting theme [share it here](https://github.com/OneMadGypsy/simple-cli/discussions/1) so others can enjoy it.

 <br />